Loading Now

 Not Knowing Where To Begin

-Gathering the courage to take that first step in the weights section of a gym or even your first step into a gym takes a lot.
-Consider starting with a personal trainer, a group session, or even gym classes to help get you started.
+Gathering the courage to take that first step into the weights section of a gym—or even into a gym for the first time—takes a lot.
+Consider starting with a personal trainer, a group session, or gym classes to help you get started.

-Both are effective strategies for boosting confidence and motivation in strength training and often provide you with the chance to learn more along the road.
+All of these are effective strategies for boosting confidence and motivation in strength training for runners, and they often provide opportunities to learn more along the way.

 Miles Over Weights

-Another common reason for not weight training as often as suggested… Runners would rather log the miles over the weights.
+Another common reason for avoiding weight training as often as recommended is that runners prefer to log miles instead of lifting weights.

-Short-term, this isn’t such a bad thing.
-But long term, this can do more harm than good.
-If you don’t work on strengthening your body (especially your legs) you will not improve your run times, speed, or endurance.
-Your body is more likely to plateau over anything else.
+In the short term, this might not seem like a big issue.
+But in the long term, it can do more harm than good.
+If you don’t work on strengthening your body—especially your legs—you won’t see improvements in your run times, speed, or endurance.
+Instead, your body is more likely to plateau.

 Getting Bulky

-With the additional fear of if you lift weights, you will become too bulky to run fast, increase your speed, or better your running performance.
-Also incorrect.
-Lifting weights as a runner will benefit you much more.
-Providing you are also accompanying your weight training alongside cardio, you will have nothing to worry about.
+There’s also the common fear that lifting weights will make you too bulky to run fast, increase your speed, or improve your running performance.
+This is simply incorrect.
+Lifting weights as a runner can offer significant benefits.
+As long as you combine your weight training with cardio, there’s nothing to worry about.

-Building more muscle mass and strength will result in a stronger body that can withstand even the most difficult of runs.
-Helping you simultaneously develop your speed and endurance.
+Building more muscle mass and strength will result in a stronger body that can withstand even the most difficult runs, helping you simultaneously develop your speed and endurance.

 The Benefits of Resistance Training

-When it comes to pairing weight training and running, the benefits far outweigh the “what ifs” and negatives.
-It not only helps better your running performance, but is also important for your long-term training.
+When it comes to pairing weight training with running, the benefits far outweigh the ‘what ifs’ and potential negatives.
+It not only improves your running performance but is also essential for long-term training success.

 PHF05249-1024x682 Strength Training for Runners: The Benefits & Myths